MileHacker Logo

 Support Local

-• Community-based tourism initiatives are not a developed aspect for Port Harcourt.
-Buying directly from local makers in markets supports the local economy.
+• Community-tourism projects based on are not a developed aspect for Port Harcourt.
+Buying directly from local artisans in markets supports the local economy.

 • Patronize local restaurants, shop at local markets, and use local service providers.
 This local spending circulates within the community.